Ananda Ashram Yoga Teacher Training

-A special feature of our Yoga Teacher Training is the direct approach to the ancient teachings of Yoga and Vedanta through study of the Sanskrit language.
-Shri Brahmananda Sarasvati, "Guruji" as he is referred to here, was a recognized master of the language and ignited the love of Sanskrit at Ananda Ashram.
+A special feature of our Yoga Teacher Training is a direct approach to the ancient teachings of Yoga and Vedanta through study of the Sanskrit language.
+Shri Brahmananda Sarasvati or "Guruji," as his students refer to him, was a recognized master of the language and ignited a love of Sanskrit at Ananda Ashram.
 In his teaching he prominently used the medium of Sanskrit, emphasizing chanting and study of mantras, hymns and scriptural texts as well as study of the language itself as the “science of vibration.”
-Chanting is a powerful medium for transformation, and even an introductory knowledge of Sanskrit grammar conveys a feeling for the language and facilitates access to the meaning of the ancient scriptures.
-Beyond learning yoga asana names, students practice the Devanagari script.
-Even an introductory knowledge of Sanskrit conveys a special feeling and facilitates access to the meaning, philosophy and stories behind the poses.
-In doing so, students gain skills through an interactive method of chanting, making it possible for them to embark on a lifetime of Sanskrit practice.
-Creative homework assignments reinforce interdisciplinary course studies, including the Yoga Sutras, Bhagavad Gita and Sankhya Yoga philosophy.

 Applied Anatomy & Physiology

-The anatomy & physiology component of our training uses movement, palpation and interactive learning to help students develop an experiential sense of the body’s anatomical structures.
-We learn basic anatomical terms to describe the body and its movement, and explore the roles of different body tissues, particularly bones, muscles and connective tissue, to gain an understanding of how they come together to form a living whole.
-Emphasis is placed on the anatomy of breath and of the spine, hip and shoulder joints.
-Technical material will be oriented to explore the concepts and their relationship to Yoga Asana.
-Class time includes lecture, demonstration, hands-on partner work, movement, play and Asana practice while exploring the exciting facets of the human body.
+The anatomy and physiology component of our training uses movement, palpation and interactive learning to help students develop an experiential sense of the body’s anatomical structures.
+We learn basic anatomical terms to describe the body and its movement and we explore the roles of different body tissues, particularly bones, muscles and connective tissue, to gain an understanding of how they come together to form an integral living organism.
+Emphasis is placed on the anatomy of the breath as well as the spine, hip and shoulder joints.
+Technical material is oriented to explore the concepts and their relationship to yoga asana.
+Class time includes lecture, demonstration, hands-on partner work, body reading, movement, play and asana practice as we explore the many exciting facets of the human body.

-Some of the subjects explored in our teaching practicum;
+Some of the subjects we explore in our teaching practicums include:

 In this introductory workshop, students learn modifications of yoga postures, use of props, breathing techniques and other helpful information to support pregnant mothers through the changing phases of pregnancy.